 Frequently Asked Questions

 Can you liquify in Clip Studio Paint?
-No. Currently, there is no tool or option to liquify in Clip Studio Paint, but you can do a similar process by using the Mesh Transformation option which I cover here.
+Yes!
+There’s now an option to Liquify on Clip Studio Paint.
+If you want to transform and warp your art instead, use the Mesh Transformation option which I cover here.

 How do you rotate the canvas in Clip Studio Paint?
 As mentioned above you can go to ‘Edit -> Rotate/Invert canvas’ and choose one of the options.
 Alternatively, you can also use the rotate tool by pressing ‘R’ on your keyboard and rotate the canvas at will!